DigitalHomebrew/BrewMonitor/README.md

 BrewMonitor
 ===========
+Brewing beer is great fun and very rewarding.
+You're in control of the process and in just a few hours you can produce top quality wort for your next award winning home brew.
+After brew day, the next step is fermentation and this is where the whole process can come unstuck.
+During fermentation your yeast is in charge and it can take days, weeks or even months for your fermentation to complete.
+Yeast is a complex organism and doesn't always behave the way we expect which is why it pays to keep regular tabs on your brew during fermentation to avoid any nasty surprises.
+Keeping tabs on your fermentation is repetitive and time consuming - a perfect candidate for automation with a system like BrewMonitor.

-Brewing is great fun, but keeping regular tabs on your fermentation for days or weeks on end can become tedious for even the most dedicated of us.
-BrewMonitor is a system for monitoring and recording your home brew's fermentation automatically so that you don't have to.
-This allows you to go about your daily life in confidence that your fermentation is still being monitored and you can check up on it remotely at any time.
+BrewMonitor is a device that monitors and records your home brew's fermentation activity while you're not around.
+It's like having a super-dedicated assistant brewer.
+This frees you up to go about your daily life without being tied to your fermenter, in confidence that your fermentation is still being monitored diligently and you can check up on it remotely at any time.

-The concept is pretty simple - to hook up a recording device to your fermenter that records temperature and airlock activity.
-That way you can easily answer important questions that would otherwise require constant observation, such as:
+The concept is pretty simple - to hook up a recording device to your fermenter that monitors temperature and airlock activity.
+That way you can easily answer important questions that would otherwise have required constant observation, such as:
 * "What was my lag time?" - An indicator of yeast viability, health and pitching rate.
 * "Is fermentation slowing down yet?" - Good to know if you want to perform a diacetyl rest.
 * "How long ago did it stop bubbling?" - Might be time to take some final gravity readings to prepare for bottling.
 * "What was my peak temperature during fermentation?" - Necessary to accurately calculate priming additions.

-#The hardware
+##The hardware
 The BrewMonitor is an AVR based circuit that uses a DS18B20 temperature probe for measuring temperature and a custom infrared light gate to monitor bubbles passing through your air lock.
 It also has onboard memory storage and supports PC connectivity over USB.

 <p align="center">